OMNIALowCode/omnia3-samples/README.md

 To contribute feel free to [Fork the repository](https://help.github.com/en/articles/fork-a-repo) and to submit a Pull Request.
 Information about creating Web Components can be found [here](https://github.com/OMNIALowCode/omnia3-samples#web-components).

-Any bugs detected in the scripts can be reported in the Issues section of this repository.
+Any bugs detected can be reported in the Issues section of this repository.

 ## License